MiCASA Land Carbon Flux

 datetime min max mean count sum std median majority minority unique histogram valid_percent masked_pixels valid_pixels percentile_2 percentile_98 date

-We can now explore the Heterotrophic Respiration time series (October 2021 - January 2024) available for the Dallas, Texas area.
-We can plot the data set using the code below:
+You can now explore the net primary production values using this data collection (January 2021 -December 2023) for the Amazon Rainforest, South America region.
+You can plot the data set using the code below:

 # Determine the width and height of the plot using the 'matplotlib' library